luiscarlosgph/how-to/nvidia-driver/README.md

    $ sudo reboot
    ```

 7. Warning!
-Before you keep going, open this website in another computer/phone, in the next step your screen will turn into a black screen with a single terminal which will not allow you to browse the Internet.
+Before you keep going, open this website in another computer/phone, in the next step your monitor will turn into a black screen with a single terminal which will not allow you to browse the Internet.

 8. Press `Ctrl+Alt+F4`, a black screen will appear in front of you with a terminal asking you to `login:`.
 Write your username, click Enter, write your password, click Enter again.
 Now you are logged in and should see a terminal.